hostoo/hostoo-cache/readme.txt

 = 1.0.9 - August 25 2016 =
 * [NEW] Added functionality to cache and purge feeds.
-* [NEW] Added cache tag prefix setting to avoid conflicts when using LiteSpeed Cache for WordPress with LiteSpeed Cache for XenForo and LiteMage.
+* [NEW] Added cache tag prefix setting to avoid conflicts when using Hostoo Cache for WordPress with Hostoo Cache for XenForo and LiteMage.
 * [NEW] Added hooks to allow third party plugins to create config options.
 * [NEW] Added WooCommerce config options.
 * The plugin now also checks for wp-config in the parent directory.